Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/scim-api.md

 !!!info
     Permission groups are available in Enterprise accounts.

-This section details the requests available for Permission Group related API's.
+This section details the requests available for Permission Group related APIs.
 Amplitude supports all core fields of the Group Schema, with users within groups returned with the fields listed in [supported user fields](#supported-user-fields).

 ### Group route methods